entropyxyz/entropy-docs/content/basics/quickstart.md

 ---
 title: "Quickstart"
 description: "Start experimenting with the Entropy network quickly."
+lead: "By the end of this guide, you will have deployed a program onto the Entropy blockchain and be able to interact with it to produce signatures.
+These terms (deploy, program, blockchain, signature) may be a bit foreign to you right now, and that's ok!
+You don't need to understand everything in order to play around with Entropy."
 weight: 1
 ---

-By the end of this guide, you will have deployed a program onto the Entropy blockchain and be able to interact with it to produce signatures.
-These terms (deploy, program, blockchain, signature) may be a bit foreign to you right now, and that's ok!
-You don't need to understand everything in order to play around with Entropy.

 {{< callout type="info" >}}
 If you'd prefer to dive into the core concepts of Entropy instead of running through this quickstart, head over to the [Entrosplainer to learn how the project works]({{< relref "./entrosplainer.md" >}})!